By Marci Reynolds

-And, you want to stand out from the other candidates and engage the interest of the recruiters so they click on your profile snapshot to learn more and, eventually, to get to your full profile information.
+And, you want to stand out from the other candidates and engage the interest of the recruiters so they click on your Profile snapshot to learn more and, eventually, to get to your full Profile information.

 This article will share my insights on this LinkedIn sourcing process and provide advice on how you can show up and stand out!

 To better understand the LinkedIn sourcing, search results concept; think about how you search online job boards for job postings.
 You go to a website (ex.
-Monster, LinkUp, The Ladders), you enter a series of keywords, you might also click on an industry or job function from a drop down box, and you then get presented with a series of job listings.
+Indeed, CareerBuilder, Monster, etc.), you enter a series of keywords, you might also click on an industry or job function from a drop down box, and you then get presented with a series of job listings.

 For example, some of them use the free, "Advanced People Search" function available to all LinkedIn members.
 Some search members and activities within specific LinkedIn Groups.

 In addition, similar to the way job seekers sign up for "job alerts" to get notified via email whenever a new job gets posted that meets a certain set of criteria, recruiters can also sign up for candidate alerts to proactively notify them of new candidates who fit their requirements.

-There are many things a job seeker can do to optimize their profile to align with this sourcing process.
+There are many things a job seeker can do to optimize their Profile to align with this sourcing process.
 As mentioned before, you want to help ensure that you show up in the appropriate search results, show up higher than other candidates (LinkedIn SEO), and you want to stand out among the search results.

 Consider these tips:

 In the job search, you need to market yourself like a company would market a product or service.
 Think of how many million dollars are spent each year to develop exciting taglines for products.
 Your LinkedIn headline is like your personal tagline.